jishnu-mohan/s3-dir-utils/Readme.md

 })
 ```
 ### To check whether a file exists inside a folder in the bucket
+Returns a boolean -
+`true` if the file is present inside the folder &
+`false` if the file is not present inside the folder
 ``` javascript
 const  options  = {'s3':  s3, 'bucket':  '<Bucket Name>', 'folder': '<Folder Name>'}
 const file = '<File Name>'